aeonSolutions/AeonLabs-Smart-PCB-for-Home-wellbeing-assessment/README.md

 <br>

 ## Aplication at side walls (interior and exterior)
 This PCB is intended to be instaled into any side wall of a building and powered by a solar tile and small battery.
+The buidling wall where this smart device is going to be installed needs to have a conductive coating (any) able to conduct electricity.

 <br>

 ## Download options